(Last Updated on : 10-05-2019)

 In West Bengal

-Dussehra awaits celebration three days later.
-The reason for this dates back to the time of Maharaja Ranjit Singh, the ruler of Punjab.
-The hill states of Punjab, now in Himachal Pradesh, were under the court at Lahore.
+, now in Himachal Pradesh, were under the court at Lahore.
 The Maharaja expected the less powerful kings to be present at his court during the Dussehra celebrations.
 After the celebrations at Lahore, the rulers would speed back to their hill kingdoms to celebrate Dussehra there.
-It took them three days to reach their states.
-Since then, the custom has continued.
+It took them 3 days to reach their states and since then, the custom

-, they place lemons on the road in front of the wheels of cars, buses, scooters, and drive their vehicles over them, since it symbolizes sacrifice.
-Scarified rites have long lasting tradition amidst India where it depicts the purification of the soul, the cathartic purgation.
+, the people place lemons on the road in front of the wheels of cars, buses, scooters, and drive their vehicles over them, since it symbolizes sacrifice.
+Goddess Durga is worshipped in the form of Devi Chamundeshwari

 during this phase.
 Mother Goddess is being worshipped as the epitome of Fight against Evil.
 It is believed that one worships weapons, to remember to use them in a wise manner.

 , the festival of Vijayadashami played a historical role and was known as Mahanavami.
 Another significant and notable tradition of several South Indian regions has been the dedication of this festival to Goddess Saraswati

 , the Hindu Goddess